-Our management has broad discretion in the application of our cash resources, which may include working capital, to fund growth and for other general corporate purposes.
+Our management has broad discretion, subject to our 2023 Amended Temasek Facility, in the application of our cash resources, which may include working capital, to fund growth and for other general corporate purposes.
 We may also use a portion of our cash resources to acquire or make investments in businesses, products, offerings, and technologies.
 We may also spend or invest these proceeds in a way with which our stockholders disagree.
 The failure by our management to apply these funds effectively could adversely affect our ability to pursue our growth strategies and expand our business.
 Pending their use, we may invest these funds in a way that does not produce income or that loses value.